|

 LOGOS

-Advertiser logos should not appear on editorial pages except in
+Advertiser logos should not appear on editorial pages except in a

 journalistic context.
 A magazine's logo should appear on advertising